TengjiaoHE/Multimodal-PE/README.md

 This code accompanies the following publication:

-**He, T., & Guo, W. (2026).** Wide-angle multimodal parabolic equations: modeling of directional sound propagation in stratified range-dependent fluid waveguides. *Proceedings of the Royal Society A*, RSPA-2025-1036.R1
+**He, T., & Guo, W. (2026).** Wide-angle multimodal parabolic equations: modeling of directional sound propagation in stratified range-dependent fluid waveguides. *Proceedings of the Royal Society A*,.

 If you use this code in your research, please cite the above paper.